jenerationx/liri-node-app/README.md

 LIRI will search the Bands In Town API for upcoming concerts with the `concert-this` command

-In terminal (or bash), type `node liri concert-this` and the name of the Artist you want information about.
+In terminal (or bash), type `node liri concert-this` and the name of the artist you want information about.
 LIRI will return up to 15 results based on your search.
 ## Live Demo (click image for video demonstration):

 [![Video of concert-this](http://img.youtube.com/vi/5r5IN0v8IiA/0.jpg)](https://www.youtube.com/watch?v=5r5IN0v8IiA "Concert this")